 A global partnership

-Our collaborative research and institutional support has a particular emphasis on facilitating access by senior Southern researchers to Northern peer-reviewed journals and publishers, and stimulating the fieldwork and writing capacity of promising young researchers.
-The ultimate goal is for Southern partners to develop independent capacity for the analysis of their countries’ most pressing development challenges.
+Our collaborative research and institutional support has had a particular emphasis on facilitating access by senior Southern researchers to Northern peer-reviewed journals and publishers, and stimulating the fieldwork and writing capacity of promising young researchers.
+The ultimate goal was for Southern partners to develop independent capacity for the analysis of their countries’ most pressing development challenges.